Skip to main content

 Thank you for the Michigan Arts and Culture Council.

-Historic Charlton Park (HCP) has been awarded a grant of $15,649 from the State of Michigan Arts and Culture Council (MACC).
+Historic Charlton Park (HCP) was awarded a grant of $15,649 from the State of Michigan Arts and Culture Council (MACC).
 The grant was awarded through the MACC review process and was one of 828 applications to compete for MACC fiscal year 2025 funding.

 Read the full press release here.
 Questions?
 Call (269) 945-3775, email info@charltonpark.org.